Design Elements You Need to Include in Your Brand Style Guide

 Visual content and consistent brand style

 This kind of brand style guide—including copy and design—is important for every company.
 It doesn’t matter whether you’ve spent thousands of dollars on branding exercises or your founder sketched the logo on the back of a cocktail napkin one night.
 Establishing a brand guide is about creating consistency, because when it comes to marketing, consistency = brand recognition and brand recognition = $$$.

 If all this sounds overwhelming, take a deep breath.
 What we’re saying is you don’t necessarily have to hire a team of superhero branding specialists to nail the visual components of your brand style guide.
 You know your brand, and this is about outlining that brand in a way that helps everyone working on content, copy or visual, to stick to it.

 In that spirit, here are the main design elements you should be including in your brand style guide.
 We’ve also created a downloadable template that outlines everything you should include and why.

 Much like a copy style guide, your visual guide should be built around a few fundamental elements.
-Our template includes sections for:
+Our style guide template includes sections for: